zyndagj/repliscan/README.md

 ```

 ### Replication Methods
-- threshold - A log(ratio) above this value is considered to be replicating.
+- `threshold` - A log(ratio) above threshold (T) is considered replicating.
-- auto - Determine a log(ratio) threshold unique to each chromosome based on change in coverage.
+- `auto` - Determine a log(ratio) threshold unique to each chromosome based on change in coverage.
-- percent - Values greater than this percentile are considered to be replicating.
+- `percent` - log(ratio) values for each chromosome above percentile (P) are considered replicating.

 ### Segmentation Methods
-- binary - Time classifications are combined on a binary basis.
+- `binary` - Time classifications are combined on a binary basis.
-- proportion - Time classifications are determined based on proportion.
+- `proportion` - Time classifications are determined based on proportion (HSV).

 ### Handling Replicates
   - sum (Default)